dart-lang/site-www/src/_guides/packages.md

-The [`pub upgrade`][] command can't always upgrade every package to its latest version, due to version constraints in the pubspec.
+The [`pub upgrade`][] command can't always upgrade every package to its latest version, due to conflicting version constraints in the pubspec.
 To identify out-of-date packages that require editing the pubspec, use [`pub outdated`][].